ZackMurry/nottte-me/README.md

 To run the frontend, navigate into the "frontend" directory and type `npm install` to install its dependencies.
 Finally, enter `npm run dev` to get into a development environment.
 If you'd like to have a production environment, type `npm run build` and `npm run start` instead.
+You can find the website running on localhost:3000